 Long-Term Capital Gains Tax Rates

-This difference between filing statuses can be really significant.
+This tax rate difference between filing statuses can be really significant.
 Single filers also pay more in the way of the long-term capital gains tax that can result from the sale of assets owned for longer than a year.

-When You Might Qualify as Head of Household
+Can You Qualify as Head of Household?

 You might qualify as head of household if you have at least one dependent – either a qualifying child or a qualifying relative – and if you pay at least half the cost of keeping up your home during the tax year.